sergeyklay/provider-pact-example/README.rst

    $ ./tests/run-pytest.sh

-Note that before the contract tests run, you must have deployed the broker, as well as the contracts (pacts) must be published.
+Note that before the contracts verification, you must have deployed the broker, as well as the contracts must be published.

 Run lint check
 --------------